 (9) information given when the Device was manufactured, such as manufacturer and model

-In case it is legally necessary to treat data or Information listed in each item of the preceding Section as personal, we obtain prior consent to collect and process it from the Apps User to whom it pertains.
+- In case it is legally necessary to treat data or Information listed in each item of the preceding Section as personal, we obtain prior consent to collect and process such data or Information from the Apps User to whom it pertains.
 We will not collect personal data without prior consent.

-We may use information specified in Sections 1 or 2 of this Article for profiling (meaning defined in Article 4, Paragraph 4 of the GDPR, the same shall apply hereinafter).
-However, our profiling neither produces legal effects concerning the Data Subject, nor similarly significantly affects.
+- We may use information specified in Sections 1 or 2 of this Article for profiling (meaning defined in Article 4, Paragraph 4 of the GDPR, the same shall apply hereinafter).
+However, our profiling neither produces legal effects concerning the Data Subject, nor similarly significantly affects such person.

 Article 14 (Request for Processing Personal Data)

-If you submit the following claims to us, we will process them within a reasonable time and scope in compliance with the GDPR or Applicable Laws regarding processing of personal data.
-However, please be understood that your claim may make it impossible to continue your service.
+- If you submit the following claims to us, we will process them within a reasonable time and scope in compliance with the GDPR or Applicable Laws regarding processing of personal data.
+However, please note that your claim may make it impossible to continue your service.